 BellSouth SBC bought AT&T and took its name.
 Prior to that acquisition, AT&T actually supported competitive carriers and was even going to be an ISP on the UTOPIA network.
 As goes AT&T, so goes the Phoenix Center.

 For episode 200 of the Community Broadband Bits podcast, we discuss this report and why it has no credibility.
 One of my favorite points is that Ford argues municipal networks average an incredibly high take rate, which flies in the face of all the other criticism municipal networks typically face.
 You just can't make this stuff up.

-Read the transcript from our discussion with Sally and Teddy here.
+Read the transcript from this show here.

 We want your feedback and suggestions for the show-please e-mail us or leave a comment below.

-This show is 24 minutes long and can be played below on this page or via iTunes or via the tool of your choice using this feed.
+This show is 30 minutes long and can be played below on this page or via iTunes or via the tool of your choice using this feed.

 You can download this mp3 file directly from here.
 Listen to other episodes here or view all episodes in our index.

 Thanks to Forget the Whale for the music, licensed using Creative Commons.
 The song is "I Know Where You've Been."